Vallaquenta/jellyfin-arr-stack/README.md

 Now we want to create a password for `mediauser`, do: `sudo passwd mediauser`.
 This will prompt you for a new password.
 Then we want to allow the `mediauser` to do sudo so do: `sudo adduser mediauser sudo`.

-Now we want to create a home folder for the `mediauser`:
-`sudo mkhomedir_helper mediauser`
+Finally we want to create a home folder for the `mediauser`: `sudo mkhomedir_helper mediauser`

 ## File & Folder setup
 For the file and folder structure, we are using [TRaSH Guides' setup on file & folder structure](https://trash-guides.info/File-and-Folder-Structure/), the folder structure will look something like: